mui/mui-x/docs/data/data-grid/server-side-data/aggregation.md

    <DataGridPremium aggregationFunctions={aggregationFunctions} />
    ```

-   The `GridAggregationFunctionDataSource` has a similar structure to `GridAggregationFunction`, but it doesn't have the properties that correspond to the computation of the aggregation, as the computation is done on the server.
-These properties are `apply` and `getCellValue`.
+   The `GridAggregationFunctionDataSource` interface is similar to `GridAggregationFunction`, but it doesn't have `apply` and `getCellValue` properties as the computation is done on the server.

    See the [GridAggregationFunctionDataSource API page](/x/api/data-grid/grid-aggregation-function-data-source/) for more details.